Nonlinear Sparse Bayesian Learning Methods with Application to Massive MIMO Channel Estimation with Hardware Impairments: System Model

-where $g(\z) = [g_1(z_1), \dots, g_{MN}(z_{MN})]^\Trans \in \Compl^{M N}$, with $g_j: \Compl \to \Compl$, $\forall j = 1, \dots, MN$, is a nonlinear function that models the hardware impairments \cite{bjornson2018hardware} and $\e \sim~\mathcal{CN}(\0, \sigma^2 \I_{MN})$ is a vector of additive white Gaussian noise (AWGN).
+\begin{remark} {\rm In practice, noise is introduced at the receiver both before and after the distortion function $g$.
+To justify the additive Gaussian model in \eqref{eq:systemmodel}, let $\e_1 \in \Compl^{MN}$ and $\e_2 \in \Compl^{MN}$ denote the pre- and post-nonlinearity AWGN terms, respectively.
+Using a first-order expansion, the effect of $\e_1$ passing through the distortion function can be approximated as $g(\A\u+\e_1)\approx g(\A\u)+\J_g(\A\u)\e_1$, where $\J_g(\A\u) \in \Compl^{MN \times MN}$ is diagonal since the nonlinearity acts elementwise.
+This yields an effective noise term that is approximately Gaussian for the mild nonlinearities of interest, and combining it with $\e_2$ leads to \eqref{eq:systemmodel}.
+This model captures the dominant distortion effects while keeping the inference analytically tractable and computationally efficient.} \end{remark}

 Although $g(\cdot)$ might be partially known a priori, it is beneficial to learn it from data due to the somewhat unpredictable behavior of some hardware components.
 Then, the estimated distortion function can be used to compensate for the hardware impairments at the receiver.
 To this end, \textit{we propose a nonlinear estimation framework that jointly estimates the distortion function $g (\cdot)$ and the sparse channel $\u$}.

 Hardware impairments at the receiver originate, for example, from the LNAs and low-resolution ADCs.
 In \cite{bjornson2018hardware,schenk2008rf}, the LNA distortion is modeled by a differentiable (in the sense of Wirtinger derivatives) third-order nonlinear function, i.e.,